aminnez/maven-mirror/README.md

 yarn start
 ```

-2. Update your Gradle `build.gradle` files to to point to your local mirror endpoint for Maven dependencies:
+2. Update your Gradle `build.gradle` files to point to your local mirror endpoint for Maven dependencies:

 ```groovy
 buildscript {